dwoojinkim/ProjectBladeMage/README.md

-# Game: BasicSideScroller
+# Game: Project Blade Mage (Name Pending)

 ## Description

-A roguelite side-scroller with multiple characters to choose from with unique abilities.
+A roguelite where you traverse through different stages and defend yourself from waves of enemies.
+There are multiple different blade mages to choose from with unique weapons and abilities.
 Upgrade abilities as you traverse though levels and defeat the final boss!

 ## Features

-* Randomized level generation
 * Randomized upgrades to abilities
+* Choices of proceeding levels are randomly given
 * Choose the next level with randomized rewards
 * Multiple characters and mini bosses
 * Unique abilities for each character and monster